sabel2-0/serviceease/markdowns/setup_technician_assignments.md

 ### 4. **Auto-Assignment Logic**

-When a coordinator from an institution creates a service request:
+When An institution_admin from an institution creates a service request:

 1. System checks if the institution has an assigned technician
 2. If yes, automatically assigns the request to that technician